You’ve got to see this fun twist on an easy toddler science experiment!

 Ok so it’s just baking soda and vinegar but it’s so much more than that.
 Trust me on this.

 Check out the magical mystery I add to this activity!

 I know it’s not some genius idea to do this experiment but I wanted to introduce the old “baking soda + vinegar” trick to my toddler something fierce.
 To make things just that much more interesting, I didn’t want to go the volcano route with it.
 I’m not anti-volcano – but my toddler just doesn’t have any frame of reference for that so I needed another vehicle for my ingredients.

-Also, I wanted this to be an activity, not a 2 second “ooooh it fizzes” and he walks away type thing.
-That’s how I came up with a fizzy fun science experiment.
+Also, I wanted this to be an activity, not a 2 second “ooooh it fizzes” and she walks away type thing.
+I wanted this experiment to be something extra fun.

 (this list contains affiliate links)

 Remember, my goal was to make this an activity not a fizz and done sight.

 To do that, I put a drop of food dye in each cup of my muffin tin and then a teaspoon of baking soda over it to hide the coloring.
 Genius, right!
 She had NO IDEA there was a hidden color under each pile of baking soda, and different colors at that.

 Can you imagine how surprised my daughter was?